The biology of narcissism and the case for research

 That degree of commitment is sufficiently rare as to lie entirely outside of the experience of most psychologists (Maslow being the obvious exception) but it is recognition of the absence of motivational conflict characterising the completely-committed personality that provides the first hint of the enfeebling nature of the highly-conflicted motivation of the normal personality in the infantilizing milieu of an individualistic Western consumer culture.

 In contrast to those highly motivated altruistic personalities, we can also consider their opposites: the highly motivated narcissists.
 Donald Trump is an exemplar.
 At every turn, Donald Trump betrays a disturbingly unremarkable intellect.
 It is his motivation, his focused self-obsession and his relentless egoistic drive that mark him out as head and shoulders above all those around him.
 His entire history speaks of a degree of manipulative egoistic motivation that is mercifully extremely rare.
 His lack of conflicting motivation could hardly be more obvious.
 That is his ‘strength’.
-He is unreservedly and ruthlessly committed to the welfare of Donald Trump – a paragon of a fully-grown adult with the passive, manipulative motivational vector of an infant.
-Any measure of empathic motivation is, for the highly narcissistic personality, weakness.
-And this is a thoroughly valid assessment on their part: their ‘strength’ lies in their lack of exactly such conflicting motivation.
-Judging always by their own standards, their Hobbesian view of the state of nature, red in tooth and claw — “a war of all against all” — is no place for bleeding heart liberals.
+He is conspicuous in the strength of his weakness: unreservedly and ruthlessly committed to the welfare of Donald Trump – a paragon of a fully-grown adult with the passive, manipulative motivational vector of an infant.

 romantic love – a transformative and empowering motivational state

-But I have said that altruism is a universal and ubiquitous driver of human behaviour.
-A much more familiar form of altruistic commitment is romantic love.
-This model provides an alternative and much more explanatory rationale for romantic love as being a highly empowering baseline motivational state, an instinctive active baseline motivation simply and literally to care for and be committed to the welfare of the other person.
-However much affection we might feel for them, we love our children to the extent that we are committed to their welfare.
-This is, I believe, the very essence and origin of the systems of active and passive baseline motivation.
 As a pair-bonding species with offspring that are slow to mature, we evolved the capacity to love because survival required that we are committed to caring for each other and for our children.
 We tend to discuss (and even research)! love from an experiential perspective or in terms of attachment, but much more pertinent and explanatory is the underlying radical motivational transformation: the infantile, passive, self-focused vector is effectively reversed, giving way to a personal commitment to the welfare of the other person.
 Naturally, we romanticise it, but love, as distinct from the most visceral lust and the deepest affection, can be defined as a transformative motivational state arising from an instinctive personal commitment to the welfare of another person, and anyone who has been in love has had a taste of the life-changing phenomenon of relatively unconflicted active motivation.

 Survival of the family and of the community places certain obligations upon its members.
 The healthy parent is intuitively aware that the needs of the family must take precedence over the desires of the individual.
 Weakness, however, breeds weakness.
 The unhealthy parent tends to impede motivational development in the child by placing insufficient emphasis upon encouraging empathy and considerate, unselfish behaviour both by instruction and, more importantly, by example.
 The selfishness of the individual in one situation emerges as an equivalent weakness or inadequacy in another.
 The exception proves the rule, but the child which is exposed to the extreme selfishness of its parents can generally be expected to follow in their footsteps and, perhaps, eventually treat us to the joys of his so-called ‘narcissistic personality disorder’.
 Depending on the depth of his pain, he may achieve some local notoriety as a sociopath.
 As long as we fail to recognize the simplicity – the direct relationship between selfishness and motivational immaturity – we lack sufficient understanding to tackle the underlying sickness at source.